deriv-com/perl-WebService-Async-Segment/README.md

 - Segment HTTP API accepts fields in camelCase only (e.g. `userId` and `sentAt`); the wrapper accepts these fields both in camelCase and snake_case (e.g. `user_id` and `sent_at`).
-Automatic conversion of snake_case to camelCase is applied on standard API fields only; custom fields are kept untouched.
+Automatic conversion from snake_case to camelCase is performed on standard API fields only; custom fields are kept untouched.
 Exmaple this code block:

 ```